 Welcome to the latest post in our A-Z Paper Plate Crafts series!

 Not long ago, we did this paper plate yarn art project, and I was amazed by how lovely two simple supplies (yarn and a paper plate) could look.
-We’ve put the two materials together again today for this paper plate yarn weaving activity, and once more the results are beautiful!
+We’ve put the two materials together again for today’s weaving activity.

-Because many people use the words “weaving” and “sewing” interchangeably with a project like this, I’ve use both words in this post.
-That will help people to find our activity when searching with either word.
+Because the words “weaving” and “sewing” are interchangeable with a project like this, I’ve use both throughout this post.

-That’s great!
-This craft will get them thinking and doing things differently than they’re used to!
+It’s great!
+This craft will get kids thinking and doing things differently than they’re used to!
 New experiences = new connections and synapses being formed in the brain!

-The idea for our weaving project came about the other day when I mentioned that my son had ripped his pyjamas, and that I had sewn the hole closed by hand.
+The idea for our weaving project came about the other day when I mentioned to the hooligans that I had hand-sewn a rip in my son’s pyjamas.

-One of the hooligans asked what I meant, and I explained that I’d used a needle and thread to sew the pyjamas back together.
+One of the hooligans asked what “hand-sewn” meant, and I explained that I had used a needle and thread to sew the pyjamas back together.
 She responded with “Wow, I don’t even know how to sew”.

 Ahhh, I thought!
 Let’s do something about that!

-And so we gathered up some paper plates and yarn and a couple of plastic sewing needles, and we embarked on this weaving project.
+So we gathered up some paper plates, yarn, and plastic sewing needles, and we came up with this easy weaving project.

-All in all, this was a great activity with lots of variety in the process: tracing, cutting, making marks, poking holes, weaving (or sewing) and painting.
-Everyone enjoyed it; from the preschoolers to the tweens to my teenage helper.
+It was a great early sewing activity!
+There was lots of variety in the process: tracing, cutting, making marks, poking holes, weaving (or sewing) and painting.
+And everyone enjoyed it; from the preschoolers to the tweens to my teenage helper.